Skip to main content

 Row-level security (RLS) in PostgreSQL enables tables to implement policies that limit access or modification of rows according to the user's role, enhancing the basic SQL-standard privileges provided by GRANT.

-Once activated, every standard access to the table has to adhere to these policies.
+Once activated, all access to the table has to adhere to these policies.
 If no policies are defined on the table, it defaults to a deny-all rule, meaning no rows can be seen or mutated.
 These policies can be tailored to specific commands, roles, or both, allowing for detailed management of who can access or change data.

 This guide explains how to attach RLS Policies to your Sequelize models and configure the schema migration to manage both the RLS and the Sequelize models as a single migration unit using Atlas.